srmds/clean-architecture-spring-kotlin/README.md

 # Clean Architecture - Spring - Kotlin

-This is a simple Spring application demonstrating how to implement [Clean Architecture (Uncle Bob)][0]
+This is a simple hands-on Spring application demonstrating how to implement [Clean Architecture (Uncle Bob)][0] You can find the accompanying slides, [here][2]

-You can find the accompanying slides, [here][2]
+This codebase utilizes injection, to easily swap the persistence gateway.
+Thus, by only swapping (injecting) another Gateway, one can go from in-memory persistence to a persistent storage, in this example: Mongo, see [here][https://github.com/srmds/clean-architecture-spring-kotlin/blob/master/src/main/kotlin/com/screaming/architecture/MainDriver.kt#L247], without changing anything else (domain models / logic ect.
+This accounts for the notion that a database is an _implementation detail._

 ## Prerequisites